The Best of Everything

 Scarritt Elementary School.
 Joan attended 3rd grade at this Kansas City school around 1916.
 See the Geography page for photo and more info.

-Schafer, Natalie.
-Appeared with Joan in '42's Reunion in France and '55's Female on the Beach.
-(Perhaps best known for her role as Lovey Howell in TV's Gilligan's Island.)
+Perhaps best known for her role as Lovey Howell in TV's Gilligan's Island, character actress Schafer appeared with Joan in '42's Reunion in France and '55's Female on the Beach.
 Said Schafer re working with Joan on the "Reunion" set:

 Schenck, Joe.
 Produced Joan's 1932 film Rain, personally asking his brother Nick, president of MGM and Loew's, to lend Joan's services to the United Artists film.